annotation/stam/README.md

 ### Class: TextSelectionSet

-When querying relative text positions, rather than operating on a single `TextSelectionSet`, we use this intermediate class which contains one or more `TextSelection` instances.
+When querying relative text positions, rather than operate on a single `TextSelectionSet`, we use this intermediate class which contains one or more `TextSelection` instances.
 This allows us to also compute textual relationships between non-contingent text parts.